 OK, I’ll get on with it.
 PIE TIME!

-- Box of Thin Mint® Girl Scout Cookies
+- Box of Thin Mints® Girl Scout Cookies

 - Chocolate graham crackers (I like using Chocolate Teddy Grahams)

 - Heavy Whipping Cream

 - Powdered Sugar

 Equipment and tools needed to make Thin Mints Pie

 - Small food processor to make cookie crumbs